If you have or suspect that you have thyroid problems then this article is very important to you.

 No test in medicine is ever perfect.

 It’s possible that you can test positive for some test but not actually have the disease that it purports to test for.

 I know this may seem confusing, but it isn’t if you consider that all tests have false positives and false negatives.

-False positives are tests which test for a specific condition or disease and in which the test is positive but the patient doesn't actually have the disease.
+False positives are tests that test for a specific condition or disease and in which the test is positive but the patient doesn’t actually have the disease.

-False negatives are tests which test for a specific condition or disease and in which the person tests negative but actually has the disease.
+False negatives are tests that test for a specific condition or disease and in which the person tests negative but actually has the disease.

 The reason I am bringing this up here is that you must realize that even though we are talking about testing for a specific condition, not all of these tests are 100% accurate.